'Grieving Parents' statues wend way across Europe for war dead

-"Grieving Parents," the set of statues she finally placed at his grave in Flanders in 1932, has now inspired a memorial tour from Belgium to Russia that Germany has organised to honour the dead of that conflict and the Second World War that followed it.
+"Grieving Parents," the set of statues she finally placed at his grave in Flanders in 1932, has now inspired a memorial tour from Belgium to Russia that Germany has organized to honor the dead of that conflict and the Second World War that followed it.

 German and Russian soldiers who died in the century's second great war are buried there, including most likely Kollwitz's own grandson, also named Peter.